michaelfester/docs/docs/reference/data-sources/glide-tables-api-for-beginners.md

 ## Zapier to Trigger API calls

-To help us achieve this, we’re going to be using Zapier to trigger the API calls whenever things happen inside ClickUp.
+To help us achieve this, we're going to be using Zapier to trigger the API calls whenever things happen inside ClickUp.

 {% callout title="" %}
 There are alternative platforms that you can use, such as **Integromat** and **Apps Script**.
 You can also use platforms such as **Postman**, **Rest test test** to test the API, ensuring that you have the parameters configured correctly.
 {% /callout %}

-We’re going to create three API calls inside Zapier to sync Clickup to our Glide Table:
+We're going to create three API calls inside Zapier to sync Clickup to our Glide Table:

 1. **Add row when** new lead is added
 2. **Set columns** in a row when the lead is marked qualified